Hanabi-Live/hanabi-live/docs/features.md

 ## Basic How-To

-- If you don't know how to play the game already, read [the rules](rules.md).
+- If you do not know how to play the game already, read [the rules](rules.md).
 For visual learners, you can also try watching [this video explanation](https://www.youtube.com/watch?v=VrFCekQb4nY).
 - Getting a game going should be self-explanatory, but just in case:
   - Once logged in, click on the "Create Game" button on the top navigation bar and then click "Create".
   - For everyone else, the game will now appear in the list of games.
 To join it, they need to click on row corresponding to the game.